 Instructions

-- In a large bowl, cream butter and sugar together with a hand mixer.
+- In a large bowl, cream butter and sugar together until light and fluffy (approximately 5 minutes).

-- Add eggs one at a time, mixing until the yolk is dissolved.
+- Add eggs one at a time, mixing until combined after each addition.

-- Add flour one cup at a time.
-Ensure to stir in flour on the sides of the bowl.
+- Add the flour one cup at a time.

 - To make the glaze: